nicolerue/nicolerue/README.md

 🙏🏽 I'm super grateful to live, work, learn, and play on the unceded Coast Salish Territories, specifically the unceded, ancestral and traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) nations.

 🧩 Mostly a front-end dev, but I also enjoy the full stack experience!
 Check out my full stack deployment [Morning Moodz](https://morningmoodz.com) that's currently being used by teachers across the Country!

+🤗 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nicolerue/) !